mgenware/qing-dialog-component/README.md

   // You can also check `closeReason` and `closeReasonData` in `closed` event
   // to find the button that triggered dialog dismissal.
   buttonClick: CustomEvent<DialogButton>;
 }

-// A more customized button.
-export interface DialogButton {
-  // One of the preset types of the button, see PresetButtonType. type?: PresetButtonType;
-  // Used to identify a button if `type` is not set. name?: string;
-  // Button content.
-  text?: string;
-  // qing-button style.
-  style?: string;
-}
 ```